 For those who want to start running as a way of getting out the house, but are new to it, Couch to 5K is an amazing app you can download on your phone that will ease you into a routine of running over the course of 9 weeks.

 Cycling is another great way to get active outside at this time.
 You can do it alone or in a group at a safe distance from one another.
-Cycle Somerset have lots of cycle routes along quiet country lanes on their website.
+Take a look at routes and clubs here who have lots of cycle routes along quiet country lanes on their website.

 While it may not be thought of as a traditional way of keeping active, getting out in your own back garden and doing some work can be an easy and simple way to get some fresh air and get moving.
 Doing something out in your own garden is also a great way of tacking mental health problems such as depression, stress and anxiety.